We are experienced international educators.

 Our Board of Directors provides guidance, stewardship and vision.

 Robert J. Schweich has had a long career in securities research and portfolio management.
 He has created scholarship opportunities for high school and college students of color throughout the United States including the establishment of an endowed scholarship at the University of Pennsylvania.
 Robert and his wife Monique live in New York, NY.

 R.F.
-Derick Bonewitz retired from a career in product development and regulatory affairs at Abbott Laboratories.
-Since 2006, he has been an adjunct instructor in the Adult Literacy, GED and ESL program at the College of Lake County.
+Derick Bonewitz, Ph.D. retired in 1999 from a career in medical diagnostic product development and regulatory affairs at Abbott Laboratories.
+He was President of Adriana Rosado & Bonewitz, Inc., a Spanish language translation and cross-cultural training firm, from 1999 to 2016, and was an adjunct instructor of English as a Second Language at the College of Lake County (Illinois) from 2006 through 2016.
 Derick and his wife Adriana live in Libertyville, IL.

 L’Quentus Thomas is a Director at Stonehenge Capital Company specializing in underserved markets and New Markets Tax Credit transactions.
 He has fifteen years of experience supporting non-profit organizations.
 He is a member of the Kenyon College board and founded and serves on the board of The Brooklyn Crescents Lacrosse Club.
 L’Quentus and his wife Deborah live in Columbus, OH.